 Integrated care – frequently asked questions

-Torbay and South Devon NHS Foundation Trust is an Integrated Care Organisation, which means that the health and care community works together to deliver more integrated care.
+We are proud to be an integrated care organisation – this means that our health and care community works together to deliver more integrated care.

 Q. What is integrated care?